sangmin-park0/BoundaryTest/README.md

 # BoundaryTest
-The included MATLAB and Python packages implement efficient algorithms for boundary detection and normal vector estimation given a point cloud.
+Included are MATLAB and Python packages, each of which implement efficient algorithms for boundary detection and normal vector estimation given a point cloud.

-This package reproduces experiments from the paper Calder, Park, Slepcev.
+This package implements algorithms described in the paper Calder, Park, Slepcev.
 Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications (in preparation).